 - A certified copy of your academic transcript;

-- Two Certificates of Good Character, completed by persons unrelated to you, and one of whom is a practising medical imaging and/or radiation therapy practitioners;
+- Two Certificates of Good Character that have been completed by persons unrelated to you, and one of whom is a practising medical imaging and/or radiation therapy practitioner;

 - Certificates of Employment covering the 5 years of employment prior to the date of your application;

 - MRTB Clinical Experience Form (relevant to the scope of practice you are applying for registration in);

 - Evidence of name change if applicable (certified copy of your marriage, birth or deed poll certificate);

 - A copy of your IELTS examination results;

 - Curriculum Vitae;

 - A copy of the full course curriculum (in English) for the qualification programme you undertook;